noahfavourite/sales_exploratory_data-analysis/README.md

     - Initial contact = 44%
     - Won = 43%
     - Lost = 42%
-12. Big organizations with an enterprice size has the highest average probability of closing deals with 46% percent chances on average
+12. Big organizations with an enterprize size has the highest average probability of closing deals with 46% percent chances on average
 13. Micheal Brown is the sales representative with the highest probabaility of closing with 45% chances
 14. Top 8 industries with the highest total deal value includes;